jsmarier-courses/midterm-project-AndrewStewart6/mpad2003_midterm_andrewstewart.md

 Insert text here.

-I first added whitespace so that information was more easily visible on sheet by double clicking lines between each column.
+I first added whitespace so that information was more easily visible on the sheet by double clicking lines between each column.

 I then froze the first row on the google sheet so that it is always visible even when scrolling by selecting the row and then clicking view, freeze, 1 row.

 After this, I used the split function to split the description of requests into English and French.
-I started by adding two empty columns to the right of the description column, the called the split function to split the first row of values into the new columns, then I dragged the box down so that the rest pf the description column could be split into the new columns.
+I started by adding two empty columns to the right of the description column, then called the split function to split the first row of values into the new columns, then I dragged the box down so that the rest of the description column could be split into the new columns.
 After this, I copied the new values and pasted as values only before deleting the original description column.

 The split function I used was `=SPLIT(D1, “|”)`

 The spreadsheet should now look as it does below
 ![](dataset-screenshot-2.png)<br>

 ### 3.3.
 Exploratory Data Analysis (EDA)